Storage structures 2 – Columnstore

 Note that the above process only applies for so-called “trickle insert”.
 For any bulk load where 102,400 rows or more are added through the Bulk Insert API, they will be put in a new rowgroup and instantly compressed.
 Smaller batch sizes, even through the Bulk Insert API, are still added to an open rowgroup.

 When you delete a row that is in a compressed rowgroup, it is not actually deleted from the compressed segments.
 Instead, they are tracked in the deleted bitmap.
-This name is a bit misleading: it is not actually a bitmap, but a B-tree index of a compound column: the position of each deleted row in the rowgroup.
+This name is somewhat misleading: while it is indeed stored as a bitmap in memory, it is persisted on disk as a B-tree index on a compound column: the position of each deleted row in the rowgroup.
 So if we would run a delete for the row that is stored in position #384,306 of rowgroup 2, the value (2; 384,306) will be stored in the B-tree of the deleted bitmap.
 The data for the row is still in the compressed rowgroup (so that we don’t have to modify the data here), but marked as deleted, which means that execution plan operators will not process this row.

 Note that the minimum and maximum values of the affected segments, as stored in the metadata, are not affected.
 Even if the deleted row happened to have the minimum or maximum value, SQL Server will not rescan the entire segment to find the new minimum or maximum value.